ccswbs/UoGd7-Training/GoogleMaps.md

   ## How to Embed a Google Map

   1. Using Google Maps, navigate to the location you would like to embed.
-  2. Click "Share" on the side menu.
+  2. Click `Share` on the side menu.
-  3. Click the "Embed Map" tab.
+  3. Click the `Embed Map` tab.
   4. Copy the given code and paste it into the plain text editor on the website.
-Click "Switch to plain text editor" and navigate to the part of the page you would like to place the map.
+Click `Switch to plain text editor` and navigate to the part of the page you would like to place the map.

   ![Click Plain Text Option](images/plainTextEditor.jpg)